Master’s Degree Requirements

-If you don’t finish and graduate in the spring semester of your second year, you must register in 799B the semester you plan to graduate and reapply to graduate (see previous question).
+If you don’t finish and graduate in the spring semester of your second year, you must register in 799B the semester you plan to graduate and contact Graduate Division to change your semester of graduation (see previous question).
 Students who have completed all of the coursework on their POS and only have to complete their thesis are eligible to enroll in 799B through the SDSU Global Campus, and so do not need to file for leave of absence and do not have to enroll in 799B continuously, only in the semester they plan to graduate.
 Students would only need to apply for the leave of absence if they planned on enrolling for 799B through main campus.
 As long as you plan on registering through Extended Studies, you do not need to file for a leave of absence.

 The Handbook for New Graduate Students has information regarding leave of absences policies.